Muhammad Abdul Aziz: Biography

 In the days preceding the release of Who Killed Malcolm X?, a six-part Netflix documentary that aired February 7, 2020, New York County District Attorney, Cyrus Vance Jr., announced a preliminary review of Aziz's conviction.
 On February 11, 2020, Vance met Aziz's attorney David Shanies and representatives of the Innocence Project with plans to re-investigate the case.

 After having spent 20 years in prison and nearly 36 years on parole, on November 18, 2021, Aziz was exonerated and his murder conviction overturned, capping off a 22-month-long investigation.
-With assistance from the Manhattan district attorney's office, lawyers for Aziz and his late co-defendant Khalil Islam (formerly Thomas 15X Johnson) uncovered proof that the FBI and NYPD withheld key evidence from the March 1966 murder trial that most likely would have led to their acquittal.
+With assistance from the Manhattan district attorney's office, lawyers for Aziz and his late co-defendant Khalil Islam (formerly Thomas 15X Johnson) uncovered proof that the FBI and NYPD withheld key evidence from the March 1966 murder trial that could have led to their acquittal.
+Despite the exoneration, Aziz was in fact previously identified as one of the assassins by witnesses.
 A third co-defendant, Mujahid Abdul Halim, had his 2nd degree murder conviction upheld and remains on parole.
+Halim, who has not denied his role in the murder of Malcolm X, alleged in Who Killed Malcolm X? that his four co-conspirators all came from the Nation of Islam mosque in Newark and identified them as Benjamin Thomas, Leon Davis, William X, and a man by the name of either Wilbur or Kinly.

 On July 14, 2022, after unsuccessful negotiations with the City of New York, Aziz filed suit in the U.S. District Court in Brooklyn, seeking $40 million in damages related to his wrongful imprisonment.
 In October 2022, the lawsuit was settled in favor of Aziz and Islam, and the New York City Law Department issued a statement regretting the wrongful conviction of Aziz and Islam, stating in part "This settlement brings some measure of justice to individuals who spent decades in prison and bore the stigma of being falsely accused of murdering an iconic figure."